troisinfotech/TalentHub/Mobile/README.md

 ### Must Have
 1. Knowledge of class components and functional components.
-2. Access token should be called only once.
-If session expired, use Refresh token to get new access token.
-DONOT call access token endpoint to get new access token.
+2. Access Token API should be called only once.
+If access token is expired, then use Refresh Token API to get new access token. **DONOT call Access Token API to get new access token after the current one expires.**.

 ### Attract our hiring team
 1. Use Redux, Saga.